 Comparison tests give clear and easily understandable results.
 It’s easy to determine which concept is the winner.
 However, the results lack context.
 There is no way to tell why the respondents choose one concept over others.
 It is essential to understand these details before successfully launching a product.

-In a monadic test, the target audience is broken down into multiple groups.
+The target audience is broken down into multiple groups in a monadic test.
 Each group gets shown only one concept.
 These tests focus on analyzing a single concept in-depth.
 A monadic test survey is usually short and highly targeted.

 Since each group of respondents sees a single concept, it is possible to go in-depth without making the survey lengthy.
 Researchers can ask follow-up questions about the various attributes of a concept, such as what they liked about the concept, it’s look and feel, price point, etc. Though each group of respondents sees different concepts in isolation, each concept’s follow-up questions will be the same.